JoshuaKGoldberg/create-typescript-app/.github/CONTRIBUTING.md

 Please try not to force-push commits to PRs that have already been reviewed.
 Doing so makes it harder to review the changes.
 We squash merge all commits so there's no need to try to preserve Git history within a PR branch.

+Once you've addressed all our feedback by making code changes and/or started a followup discussion, [re-request review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews#re-requesting-a-review) from each maintainer whose feedback you addressed.

+Once all feedback is addressed and the PR is approved, we'll ensure the branch is up to date with `main` and merge it for you.

 #### Post-Merge Recognition